-The semi-structured questionnaire was derived from previous studies (Kasulkar, 2015; Nùněz, 2016; Esiet, 2015).
-18, 19, 16 It was reviewed by experts and test and retest was carried out for construct and content validity among students of faculty of Medical Laboratory Science.
+The semi-structured questionnaire was derived from previous studies^{16,18,19}.
+It was reviewed by experts and tests were carried out for construct and content validity among students of faculty of Medical Laboratory Science.
 Areas of ambiguity were identified and addressed appropriately before administering.
-It comprised 3 sections.
-Section A, contained questions on demographic characteristics, section B focused on reasons for self medication and section C awareness of hazards associated with self medication.
-The questionnaires were distributed to the volunteers and asked to fill collected on the spot by one of the researchers (Fidelis).
-Those that could not fill promptly were given the next day to fill and were retrieved.
+It comprised of 3 sections.
+Section A, contained questions on demographic characteristics, section B focused on reasons for self-medication and section C awareness of hazards associated with self-medication.
+The questionnaires were distributed to the volunteers and asked to fill and collected on the spot by one of the researchers (Fidelis).
+Those that could not fill promptly were given the next day to complete.

-Study Population
+Study population

 Only registered students duly confirmed by the respective administrative offices of the concerned departments were recruited for the survey.
-Participation was purely voluntary.
-This was clearly made to the participants.
+Participation in this study was purely voluntary.
+This was clearly mentioned to the participants.

-Statistical Analyses
+Statistical analysis

 Crude descriptive statistics was calculated for the components of the questionnaire.
-We used Chi-square Pearson's test to ascertain association of antimicrobial self medications with gender, marital status and course of study.
-Analyses were based on P<0.05 and SPSS version 20 was used.
+We used Chi-square Pearson's test to ascertain association of antimicrobial self-medications with gender, marital status and course of study.
+Analyses were based on p<0.05 and SPSS version 20 was used.